-The UK set itself a groundbreaking climate change mitigation policy with the publication of a long-term national CO_2 reduction target of at least 60% below 1990's level by 2050 (DTI, 2003).
+The UK set itself a groundbreaking climate change mitigation policy with the publication of a long-term national CO2 reduction target of at least 60% below 1990's level by 2050 (DTI,

+2003).
 This target was established in response to the climate challenge set out by the Royal Commission on Environmental Pollution (RCEP, 2000).
 Climate change mitigation targets were reaffirmed in the 2007 Energy White paper (DTI, 2007).
 Additionally, the UK has been a leading proponent of global long-term CO_2 target setting within the G8 Gleneagles dialogues which resulted in agreement at the 2008 G8 Japanese summit of a robust response to climate change including the goal of achieving at least 50% reduction in global emissions by 2050 in agreement with other countries in the developing world.

-The UK CO_2 reduction target has now been increased to 80% below 1990's level by 2050, with an interim 2020 target (see section 2.1.5.), and the new target incorporated in the Climate Change Bill (DEFRA, 2007a), following a recommendation by the new Committee on Climate Change (CCC).
-Energy systems modelling has played a key underpinning role in assessing the costs, trade-offs and pathways related to achieving such long-term targets (Strachan et al., 2008b)
+The UK CO2 reduction target has now been extended to all greenhouse gases (GHGs) and increased to 80% below 1990's level by 2050, with an interim 2020 target (see section 2.1.5.), and the new target incorporated in the Climate Change Bill (DEFRA, 2007a), following a recommendation by the new Committee on Climate Change (CCC)2.
+Energy systems modelling has played a key underpinning role in assessing the costs, trade-offs and pathways related to achieving such long-term targets (Strachan et al., 2009a)